Skip to main content

 Update: Guidance on Chapter 10 – general advice on vigilance – electronic cigarette devices and refill containers – Great Britain

 Part 6 of the Tobacco and Related Products Regulations 2016 (TRPR) requires producers of electronic cigarettes to notify the MHRA before marketing their products.
 Regulation 39 mandates that producers establish a system to collect information on suspected adverse health effects.
-If a product is unsafe, of poor quality, or non-compliant with the regulations, the producer must take corrective action, withdraw, or recall the product and immediately inform the MHRA and relevant authorities.
+If a product is unsafe, of poor quality, or non-compliant with the regulations, the producer is required to take corrective action, withdraw, or recall the product and immediately inform the MHRA and relevant authorities.
 Regulation 37 requires each product packet to include a leaflet with the producer’s contact details and, if applicable, a contact person in Great Britain.

 Guidance on Export medical devices